BattleStationSoftware/Bio/README.md

 Christelle (152772)❤️ My first lover she is a good wolfie.
 Mojax (154303)❤️- You won't be forgotten Live on of ever!
 I'm Alway's there for you! \
 Natty (125184)❤️ - Wholesome and Cute Puppy (my little war Puppy) \
-Susi (154899)❤️ - My cute little kitten.
-I love her sometimes but don't tell anyone.
-She's One of the Best RP and Cards player i know

 ## bio.Friends(rating.Best);
 Guest Wind (142146) - My Little bite loving Dragon \

 ## bio.NicePeople(rating.None);
 Nancy (8699) \